klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

     that also perform binding.
 In practice, this second level is less useful as often other mechanisms will be preferred for doing a proper binding, or the default behaviour is OK for simple distribution problems.

-    -   'block' will assign whole tasks to consecutive sets of cores on the node.
+    -   `block` will assign whole tasks to consecutive sets of cores on the node.
 On LIUMI-C, it will first fill up the first socket before moving on to the second socket.

     -   `cyclic` assigns the first task of a node to a set of consecutive cores on the first socket, then the second task to a set